alastairyang/ThinningTestbedPublic/README.md

 ## Run analysis scripts
----
-To run analysis scripts
+To run analysis scripts, set the working directory `flatMISMIP_testbeds'.

+## Questions
+Please contact Donglai Yang for clarification about the scripts.